themistocleous/themistocleous.github.io/software.md

 # Praat Scripts

-I have several scripts for opening, saving multiple files, renaming files, tagging etc. If interested do not hesitate to contact me.
-See also my Praat Manual (in Greek).
+You may find several Praat scripts in my [GitHub repository](https://github.com/themistocleous/praat_scripts).
+These are scripts for opening, saving, and manipulating sounds and Praat objects.
+I will be updating this repository as soon as I have something new to add.